HTTP status codes are an essential part of SEO and web development.

 It will tell search engines that the page has moved, and they should update their records accordingly.

-It’s important to use a 301 redirect if you want to preserve your SEO rankings.
+Turns out that you should use a 301 redirect if you want to preserve your SEO rankings.

 302 Found

-This status code is used when a page has been temporarily moved to a new URL.
+302 Found is used when a page has been temporarily moved to a new URL.

-It’s important to note that this is not the same as a 301 redirect.
+Please note that this is not the same as a 301 redirect.

 A 302 redirect will tell search engines that the page has been moved, but it doesn’t guarantee that they will update their records.